Richard A. Eichler

 President and Chief Operating Officer

 Kevin Higgins joined Hart Energy in 2004 as chief financial officer.
 He held that position for seven years until he was promoted to president and chief operating officer in 2011.
 Previously, he had served as chief financial officer for Chemical Week Associates since 1992.
-Higgins currently sits on the Hart Energy board of directors and is responsible for and oversees all aspects of the financial, IT, and human resources of the company.
-He graduated from Hofstra University in 1984, obtained his CPA certificate in 1986, and is a member of the American Institute of Certified Public Accountants.
+Higgins sits on the Hart Energy board of directors and is responsible for and oversees all aspects of the publishing, digital, research, GIS, financial, IT, and human resource operations of the company.
+He graduated from Hofstra University in 1984, obtained his CPA certificate in 1986 and spent eight years in public accounting before beginning his career in information services.

 John E. Paisie